wei1984/wei1984.github.io/README.md

 ]
 ```

-## Config existed VMD data
+## Config existed VMD data (DSE team)
-For existed VMD and VMD users, DSE team should be responsible to migrate data to Subrosa with following steps:
+For existed VMD and VMD users, migrate data to Subrosa with following steps:
 1. Manually create existed VMD user password in cyberArk.
 2. For each VMD, invoke "Create new VMD" API in Subrosa.
 3. For each VMD user, invoke "Create new VMD Account" in Subrosa.
 4. Verify VMD Account with "Get all VMD Account" API.
 5. Verify VMD Account credentials - "Get all VMD accounts/passwords" API

-## Config new VMD data
+## Config new VMD data (Operation team)
 For new VMD and VMD users, VMD user password will be auto-generated in Subrosa and stored in cyberArk.
-Operation team should be responsible to add new VMD and VMD users in Subrosa with following steps:
+Add new VMD and VMD users in Subrosa with following steps:
 1. For each VMD, invoke "Create new VMD" API in Subrosa.
 2. For each VMD user, invoke "Create new VMD Account" in Subrosa.
 3. Verify VMD Account with "Get all VMD Account" API.
 4. Verify VMD Account credentials - "Get all VMD accounts/passwords" API